scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 and after going all weekend with "real" food, it's a good feeling to get back into my routine and what my body wants.

+### Day 69

+Regular day, besides having some soylent in the morning since I need to finish up this batch before I travel again.
+And by regular I mean, soylent lunch and dinner.

+### Day 70

+Lunch and dinner again.
+Had two small, maybe 8oz cups for dinner.

+### Day 77

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/